TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 We can see that there is a URL Rewrite rule (`url_rewrites`) with two triggers configured to match Basic Authentication and Auth Token requests:

 - **Basic Authentication trigger**: Activated for incoming client requests that include an *Authorization* header containing a value starting with *Basic*.
 In this case a `rewrite_to_internal` configuration object is used to instruct Tyk Operator to redirect the request to the *BasicAuthInternal* API, identified by name `basic-auth-internal` in the `default` namespace.
-The URL is rewritten to the `/basic/<path>` path.
+The request URL is rewritten, modifying the path to `/basic/<path>`.
 - **Auth Token trigger**: Activated for incoming client requests that include an *Authorization* header containing a value starting with *Bearer*.
 In this case a `rewrite_to_internal` configuration object is used to instruct Tyk Operator to redirect the request to the *AuthTokenInternal* API, identified by name `auth-token-internal` in the `default` namespace.
-The URL is rewritten to the `/token/<path>` path.
+The request URL is rewritten, modifying the path to `/token/<path>`.

  ```yaml {linenos=true, linenostart=1}
 apiVersion: tyk.tyk.io/v1alpha1